ppkantorski/Ultrahand-Overlay/examples/4IFIR Explorer/README.md

    Make sure to review the documentation and guidelines provided in each repository to ensure the correct packages are downloaded.
 3. After files are within the designated subdirectories in the `4IFIR Explorer` folder, you should be ready for testing.
 For additional assistance, please review the `config.ini` command list.

+## Risks of Using 4IFIR Explorer

+When using 4IFIR Explorer, it's important to consider the potential risks involved.
+While 4IFIR Explorer is an open-source project, it relies on other components and packages that may have different levels of openness.
+Here are some risks associated with using the various components:

+- 4IFIR Overclock Package: The 4IFIR overclock package is not openly available and requires downloading from the 4IFIR GitHub repository.
+Since it is not open source, it may be difficult to assess its safety, reliability, or any potential risks it may pose.

+- OC Suite: The OC Suite package is available on GitHub and is open source.
+However, it's important to note that overclocking can introduce instability and potential risks to your device, such as system crashes or hardware damage if not used properly.

+- Atmosphere: Atmosphere is an open-source software package for the Nintendo Switch.
+While it has a large community and is actively maintained, modifying system files or using custom firmware carries inherent risks, including the possibility of bricking your device or violating Nintendo's terms of service.

+- Stock Files (sys-clk): The stock files, obtained from the sys-clk GitHub repository, are open source and designed to modify clock speeds on the Nintendo Switch.

 ## Usage

 To swap between different overclock packages using 4IFIR Explorer: